Gustav Stickley: Furniture design

 Stickley's new furniture reflected his ideals of simplicity, honesty in construction, and truth to materials.
-Unadorned, plain surfaces were enlivened by the careful application of colorants so as not to obscure the grain of the wood and mortise and tenon joinery was exposed to emphasize the structural qualities of the works.
-Hammered metal hardware, in armor-bright polished iron or patinated copper emphasized the handmade qualities of furniture which was fabricated using both handworking techniques and modern woodworking machinery within Stickley's Eastwood, New York, factory (now a part of Syracuse, New York).
+Unadorned, plain surfaces were enlivened by the careful application of colorants so as not to obscure the grain of the wood.
+Mortise and tenon joinery was exposed to emphasize the structural qualities of the works.
+Hammered metal hardware, in armor-bright polished iron or patinated copper emphasized the handmade qualities of furniture which was fabricated using both hand working techniques and modern woodworking machinery within Stickley's Eastwood, New York, factory (now a part of Syracuse, New York).
 Dyed leather, canvas, terry cloth and other upholstery materials complemented the designs.

 Those ideals – simplicity, honesty, truth – were reflected in his trademark, which includes the Flemish phrase Als Ik Kan inside a joiner's compass.
 The phrase is generally translated 'to the best of my ability.'

 His firm's work, both nostalgic in its evocation of handicraft and the pre-industrial era and proto-modern in its functional simplicity, was popularly referred to as being in the Mission style, though Stickley despised the term as misleading.
-In 1903 he changed the name of his company again, to the Craftsman Workshops, and began a concerted effort to market his works – by then including furniture as well as textiles, lighting, and metalwork – as Craftsman products.
+In 1903, he changed the name of his company again, to the Craftsman Workshops, and began a concerted effort to market his works – by then including furniture as well as textiles, lighting, and metalwork – as Craftsman products.
 Ultimately, over 100 retailers across the United States represented the Craftsman Workshops.